LegendaryAI/imprompt-sdk/docs/source/tutorials/openplugins.rst

 When you are ready to share, click the Publish Plugin button.
 You will be presented with a modal to designate marketplaces and catalogs for publication.
 From this modal, you can use the Publish button to complete publication.

-..
-TODO
 Monitor Success Rates
 =====================
-  *OpenPlugin will not know the intent of a user's prompt, hence, it's impossible to know if the call 'succeed as intended'.
-However, OpenPlugin is able to determine if the API was properly called (HTTP 200), which will indicate if the API succeeded and a valid set of calling parameters were used.*

 ..
+  - confirm there isn't an additional creator-display for this beyond the plugin builder homescreen ..

+Though OpenPlugin can't interpret the intent of a user's prompt, the Plugin Builder homepage displays high-level stats showing how frequently your plugin makes successful API calls (meaning an HTTP 200 response was received).
+These stats are presented for the past 24 hours and the past 30 days.

+..
 TODO
 Scale Servers
 =============
   *OpenPlugin was designed as a stateless service.
 This allows it be be horizontally scaled.
 Typically, your OpenPlugin hosting provider takes on the responsibility of auto-scaling.*
+..
+  - need more info
+..